Art Nouveau

 (1846-1904)

-French glass maker, ceramist and designer is another important artist from this epoque.
+glass maker, ceramist and designer is another important artist from this epoque.
 Fortunately, we can still admire his work at museums today.
 Victoria & Alberts Museum in London has important collections.
+Born in Nancy, France, in 1846, Emile Gallé is considered one of the most outstanding glass artists of his time, as he greatly contributed to the development of the art of glassmaking and to the Art Nouveau Style.

 Gallé made vases and lamps in two distinct qualities of glass: his "masterpieces", that took hours of precise work to make and his less expensive, though of high quality art glass, that would later be called "industrial Gallé".